neo4j/docker-neo4j/DEVELOPMENT.md

 The build will create two images (one for Enterprise and one for Community) for a single version of Neo4j.

 The make script will automatically download the source files needed to build the images.
-You just need to specify the **full** Neo4j version including major, minor and patch numbers For example:
+You just need to specify the **full** Neo4j version including major, minor and patch numbers.
+For example:

 ```bash
 NEO4JVERSION=3.5.11 make clean build